 We respect privacy and never collect any sensitive data.
 Some interactions in the app are tracked anonymously.
 For instance, we save usage statistics and error reports to constantly fix bugs and improve our product.

-Extensions communicate with third party services directly and users sign in through the industry-standard OAuth protocol.
+Extensions communicate with third party services directly and users sign in through the industry-standard OAuth protocol or use a personal access token.
 Credentials are stored securely in your Keychain.

 We want to nail the app for macOS first.
-Afterwards we apply our learnings to the Windows and Linux clients.
+Afterwards we will apply our learnings to the Windows and Linux clients.